20 Best Hikes Across America—and the Best Times to Go

 Stratton Mountain, Vermont.
 Best season: May to October

 Stratton is a popular northeast ski resort, but when the snow melts the mountain turns into a hiker’s paradise.
 The 3,900-foot peak is crossed by two famous hiking trails—the Appalachian Trail and the Long Trail.
 At the peak, hikers can scale even higher up into a fire tower that provides 360-degree views of the region.
-These are the most majestic mountain towns in America.

 Lost Valley Trail, Arkansas.
 Best season: March to October

 Winding past multiple swimming holes and a scenic waterfall, the Lost Valley Trail is a short but gorgeous hike into Buffalo National River park.
 This hike is great for outdoor enthusiasts of all ages, as the climbs are gentle and there’s much to see.
 Bring a flashlight along to explore Cobb Cave near the end of the trail.

 Eaton Canyon Falls Trail, California.
 Best season: Year-round

 This local favorite hike is a 3.6-mile moderate hike in the lower San Gabriel Mountains to a scenic 40-foot waterfall.
 The trail is well maintained and wide, doable for novice hikers and it is even stroller-friendly.
 Dogs are allowed on-leash, and in the springtime, wildflowers bloom along the lower portions of the canyon floor.
 Hikers must navigate several stream crossing, so waterproof shoes or hiking sandals are a must.